MargaritaPertseva/TCR_clustering/README.md

  - plot_triplet_emb.py  - files to visualise the trained embeddings on a test dataset

-This is an example of how to use the main_triplet.py file: python main_triplet.py --model_type CNN --input_type beta --data_size small --embedding_space 32 --epochs 200 --batch_size 256 --learning_rate 0.001 --triplet_mode naive --patience 20 --triplet_loss semihard --plot_embedding False
+This is an example of how to use the main_triplet.py file: python main_triplet.py --model_type CNN --input_type beta --embedding_space 32 --epochs 200 --batch_size 256 --learning_rate 0.001 --triplet_mode naive --patience 20 --triplet_loss semihard --plot_embedding False

 Note, that this project has not been published, so the TCR data, model analysis and results can't be made publicly accessible yet.